Below is a list of apps, websites, tools, and free resources to help you with your Japanese language studies…Enjoy!

 - iknow.jp – formerly known as smart.fm.
 This is great for self studying Japanese.
 It is a paid site however.

 - http://www.tangorin.com – This is a online Japanese to English dictionary (with an accompanying Android app) which supports input in Kanji, Hiragana, Katakana, and Romanji.
 The cool thing about this website is that it provide you with sample sentences with the word being used as well as furigana display support and the translation of that sentence.
 You can also create word list with a free account to go back and review the words you are trying to learn.

-- http://www.guidetojapanese.org/learn/complete – Probably one of my favorite resources for simply learning new grammar rules or reviewing old ones.
+- http://www.guidetojapanese.org/learn/complete – Probably one of our favorite resources for simply learning new grammar rules or reviewing old ones.
 Tae Kim’s guide is free and exceptional.
 Grammar rules are extremely well explained and there are fantastic example sentences to help with understanding.

 - http://quizlet.com/ – A simple and free digital note card quiz website

 - http://www.skritter.com – Another way to learn Kanji characters and vocabulary.
 They also have mobile apps that accompany the site.
 This is a monthly paid service, but the app is really good at helping you learn Kanji characters and the proper stroke order.